Adult Things to Do on Disney’s BoardWalk (2023)

 No matter the age of the viewers, including adults, these performers are mesmerizing.

 Go to Jellyrolls

 This is one of our FAVORITE places in all of Walt Disney World!
-It’s a dueling pianos bar at the end of the BoardWalk, past the BoardWalk Inn but just before Atlantic Dance Hall.
+It's a dueling pianos bar at the end of the BoardWalk, past the BoardWalk Inn but just before Atlantic Dance Hall.
 It’s one of the best things to do at Walt Disney World besides the parks, and it's an especially great indoor activity in Orlando, should the weather be rainy or far too hot to be outside.